-A low level of norovirus was detected in green-lipped mussels at all three sites when sampled in October 2020, and two sites in May 2021.
-Given that norovirus is a human-specific wastewater pathogen, these positive results demonstrate that effluent from the Outfall can impinge on the coast under certain conditions; posing a potential health risk for kaimoana gatherers.
+A low level of norovirus was detected in green-lipped mussels at two sites when sampled in March 2022.
+Given that norovirus is a human-specific wastewater pathogen, these positive results demonstrate that effluent from the outfall can impinge on the coast under certain conditions; posing a potential health risk for kaimoana gatherers.